Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 You mentioned it.

-I I had look it, you know, I just chalk it up generational.
+Look, you know, I just talked generational.

 It still has an audience.

-What what is yours?
+What is yours?

-Okay, I'm a musician and I have a theory from a musical standpoint.
+Okay, I'm a musician, and I have a theory from a musical standpoint.

-That would explain Barry White, Love Unlimited Orchestra, right.
+That would explain Barry White, Love Unlimited Orchestra, right?

-Yeah, the orgus orchestral part, the uh uh the jazz influence.
+Yeah, the orchestral part, the jazz influence.

-There was the you know, there's a lot of great jazz players at that time.
+There's a lot of great jazz players at that time.

 All love songs.